Silting objects and torsion pairs in comma categories

-Recall that for two Abelian categories $\mathcal{A}$ and $\mathcal{B}$ and a right exact functor $F$: $\mathcal{A}\rightarrow \mathcal{B}$.
-We can define the left comma category $(F,~\mathcal{B})$ \cite{FGR}, which is also an Abelian category.
-The examples of comma categories include but are not limited to the category of modules or complexes over a triangular matrix ring, the morphism category of an abelian category and so on \cite{FGR,MLX,HZ}.
-For the study of comma categories, you can also refer to refer to \cite{CL,L,MAR}.
+Recall that for two Abelian categories $\mathcal{A}$ and $\mathcal{B}$, and a right exact functor $F$: $\mathcal{A}\rightarrow \mathcal{B}$, we can define the left comma category $(F,~\mathcal{B})$ \cite{FGR}, which is also an Abelian category.
+The example of comma categories include but are not limited to the category of modules or complexes over a triangular matrix ring, the morphism category of an abelian category and so on \cite{FGR,MLX,HZ}.
+Other studies of comma categories, readers can also refer to \cite{CL,L,MAR}.

 This paper is organized as follows.
-In Section 2, we first introduce some definitions and properties, and give a characterization of silting objects in the comma category $(F,~\mathrm{Mod} S)$, see the theorem \ref{2}.
-In section 3, we introduce three functors $(\textbf{p},~ \textbf{q},~\textbf{h})$ and three classes, and mainly prove the theorem \ref{2}.
+In Section 2, we firstly introduce some definitions and properties, and give a characterization of silting objects in the comma category $(F,~\mathrm{Mod} S)$, see Theorem \ref{1}.
+In section 3, we study three functors $(\textbf{p},~ \textbf{q},~\textbf{h})$ and three classes, and mainly prove Theorem \ref{2}.